 We resorted to Google again for directions and all was well when we set off.
 Almost immediately after leaving the built-up areas of the city we were riding on small but well-surfaced country roads, some of which ran through vineyards.
 It didn’t last long.
 Before long we were being directed along almost non-existent trails and finally ended up with nowhere to go in a swamp.

 We backtracked, losing an hour of cycling time and the rest of the day saw numerous repetitions of Google Maps’ inadequacy.
 It does state the cycling routes are in ‘Beta’, which means still being tested.
 They can be useful going through towns but are pretty much useless in the French countryside.

-Anyhow, in the end we reached Cap de Agne, had a quick look around, then headed back.
-We used our printed map in the main, navigating carefully between small villages to find the most direct route back to Narbonne from a maize of country lanes.
+Anyhow, in the end, we reached Cap de Agne, had a quick look around, then headed back.
+We used our printed map in the main, navigating carefully between small villages to find the most direct route back to Narbonne from a tangle of country lanes.